fuzziqersoftware/resource_dasm/README.md

     *9 -- resource_dasm contains multiple PICT decoders.
 It will first attempt to decode the PICT using its internal decoder, which usually produces correct results but fails on PICTs that contain complex drawing opcodes.
+This decoder can handle basic QuickTime images as well (e.g. embedded JPEGs and PNGs), but can't do any drawing under or over them, or matte/mask effects.
+PICTs that contain embedded images in other formats will result in output files in those formats rather than BMP.
-In case of failure, it will fall back to a decoder that uses picttoppm, which is part of NetPBM.
+          In case this decoder fails, resource_dasm will fall back to a decoder that uses picttoppm, which is part of NetPBM.
 There is a rare failure mode in which picttoppm hangs forever; you may need to manually kill the picttoppm process if this happens.
 If picttoppm fails to decode the PICT or is killed, resource_dasm will prepend the necessary header and save it as a PICT file instead of a BMP.
     *A -- Decodes text using the Mac OS Roman encoding and converts line endings to Unix style.
     *B -- Produces one text file for each string in the resource.